sindresorhus/pretty-bytes/readme.md

 Format the number using the [Binary Prefix](https://en.wikipedia.org/wiki/Binary_prefix) instead of the [SI Prefix](https://en.wikipedia.org/wiki/SI_Prefix).
 This can be useful for presenting memory amounts.
 However, this should not be used for presenting file sizes.

+##### digits

+Type: `number`\
+Default: `undefined`

+Number of fraction digits to show when displaying bytes or bits.
+If locale is not set, the number will be automatically localized using the system default localization.

 ##### locale

 Type: `boolean | string`\